ihkeith/make_post/README.md

 ## Usage

 Clone the repo to your main Pelican folder or create a make_post.py file and copy the code.
-Run the code by typing `python3 make_post.py`.
+Move the _make_post.py_ file to the root of your Pelican folder or update the file variable to reflect the path to your content folder.
+Run the code by typing `python3 make_post.py` wherever the file is located.
 See example below.

 ```bash
 $ python3 make_post.py